CarbonPackages/Carbon.Image/README.md

 ## The lightbox

-The markup is optimized to use this togehter with [Jonnitto.PhotoSwipe], but you can use any lightbox you want.
+The markup is optimized to use this together with [Jonnitto.PhotoSwipe], but you can use any lightbox you want.

 [packagist]: https://packagist.org/packages/carbon/image
 [latest stable version]: https://poser.pugx.org/carbon/image/v/stable